 The COVID-19 crisis continues to pose significant challenges for many in our community.
 If you or someone you know is struggling to meet your mortgage obligations, free assistance is available through the Minnesota Homeownership Center.
 A network of advisors can help you understand how to prevent foreclosure and connect you with resources to help during this challenging time.
 Learn more and find an advisor here.

-In addition, during the COVID-19 pandemic, both of our local utility providers -- Xcel Energy and CenterPoint Energy -- have suspended shutoffs for non-payment until further notice.
+In addition, both of our local utility providers -- Xcel Energy and CenterPoint Energy -- have suspended shutoffs for non-payment until further notice.
 In addition, both companies are working with customers to provide help where possible.
 Arrange a payment plan by contacting Xcel Energy at 800-895-4999 and/or CenterPoint Energy at 800-245-2377.

 Spanish/English COVID-19 Hotline